followloop/imaging/README.md

 ## Installation

-1. Install this package by adding it to your `composer.json` or by running `composer require followloop/validation-service` in your project's folder.
+1. Install this package by adding it to your `composer.json` or by running `composer require followloop/imaging` in your project's folder.
+2. Add the provider to your `config/app.php` file: `LOOP\Imaging\ImagingServiceProvider::class`
+3. Publish the configuration file by running `php artisan vendor:publish --provider="LOOP\Imaging\ImagingServiceProvider::class"`
+4. Open the configuration file (`config/imaging.php`) and configure the settings according to your needs.
+If you don't know any parameter, keep reading.
-2. Ready to go!
-No service provider or anything else needed :).
+5. Ready to go!

 ## Usage